 Changes to the manufacturing process are strictly regulated and often require prior FDA approval before being implemented.
 FDA regulations also require a drug manufacturer to conduct investigations and implement appropriate corrective actions to address any deviations from cGMP requirements and impose reporting and documentation requirements upon the manufacturer and any third-party contractors (including contract manufacturers and laboratories) involved in the manufacture of a drug product.
-Accordingly, manufacturers must continue to expend significant time, money and effort to maintain and ensure ongoing cGMP compliance and to confirm and ensure ongoing cGMP compliance of their third-party contractors.
+Accordingly, manufacturers must continue to expend significant time, money and effort to maintain and ensure ongoing cGMP compliance of their third-party contractors.